Bankruptcy is your legal right to relief from unaffordable debt.

 You will first have to determine which type of bankruptcy is right for you based on your unique situation.
 There are two main types of bankruptcy to be considered: Chapter 7 and Chapter 13.

 - Chapter 7.
 This type of bankruptcy filing offers you the ability to obtain a discharge of debts without any payment plan.
 It is a quick process that typically takes about 100 days from start to finish.
-It is considered a “liquidation of assets,” but thanks to state and federal statutes, most cases are considered “no asset” cases in which no property is lost.
+It is considered a “liquidation of assets,” but thanks to state and federal laws, most cases are “no asset” cases in which no property is lost.
 Your household income will determine if you’re eligible for a Chapter 7 bankruptcy.
 If you don’t qualify, you will need to consider a Chapter 13 instead.

 - Chapter 13.
 This offers you the ability to obtain a similar discharge of debts after a repayment plan of three to five years.
 This payment plan and time can be used as an effective tool to catch up on mortgage payments to prevent a foreclosure, or pay non-dischargeable debts like some taxes.
 There is no loss of property in a Chapter 13.

 In all cases, collection activity against you is immediately prohibited after your case is filed.
 This means that any foreclosure efforts must stop.
-It also prohibits continued collection calls, letters, etc. There are few exceptions to this.
+It also prohibits continued collection calls, letters, etc. There are very few exceptions to this.

 Our Bankruptcy Process